Strasserism: Socioeconomic model

-A fundamental shift in this economic vision occurred in Strasser's post-war doctrine of "Solidarism" (Solidarismus).
-In contrast to his earlier advocacy for the complete abolition of private property, the Solidarist model was based on a tripartite co-ownership structure.
-Within this framework, the private-capitalist would retain a one-third share of an enterprise, co-owning it with the employees and the state.
-Historian Christoph Hendrik Müller describes this later concept as "an attempt to incorporate the workers and the state into the capitalist mode of production," a significant departure from the revolutionary, anti-capitalist stance that had defined Strasser's pre-war ideology.
+After World War II, Strasser developed a new ideology framework called "Solidarism" (Solidarismus).
+The Solidarist model was based on a tripartite co-ownership structure, where the private-capitalist would retain a one-third share of an enterprise, co-owning it with the employees and the state.
+Historian Christoph Hendrik Müller describes Solidarism as "an attempt to incorporate the workers and the state into the capitalist mode of production."